dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 ## Join Our Discord!

-Join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, questions, scripts, and latest updates!
+Join our [Official Discord](https://discord.gg/4sJCBx5) for discussions and latest updates!

 ## Tools